freifunk-gluon/gluon/docs/dev/configmode.rst

 gluon-config-mode-contact-info
     Adds a field where the user can provide contact information.

-In order to get a config mode close to the one found in 2014.3.x you may add these modules to your `site.mk`: gluon-config-mode-hostname, gluon-config-mode-autoupdater, gluon-config-mode-mesh-vpn, gluon-config-mode-geo-location, gluon-config-mode-contact-info

-Writing Config Mode Modules
+Writing Config Mode modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Config mode modules are located at `/lib/gluon/config-mode/wizard` and
+Config mode modules are located at ``/lib/gluon/config-mode/wizard`` and
-`/lib/gluon/config-mode/reboot`.
-Modules are named like `0000-name.lua` and
+``/lib/gluon/config-mode/reboot``.
+Modules are named like ``0000-name.lua`` and
 are executed in lexical order.
-If you take the standard set of modules, the
+In the standard package set, the
 order is, for wizard modules:

   - 0050-autoupdater-info